 Having now walked away – relatively unscathed – from both flights, I thought I would put together a list of the best toddler plane activities that I used with Olive.
 Compact and easy to pack, mess free and cheap, here’s 10 activities for kids on a plane.

 What are the best activities for a toddler on a flight?

 Having already packed an eye-watering amount of “stuff” for a week long holiday with Olive, I was keen to avoid any extra baggage charges from EasyJet.
 The activities I was taking onboard with Olive, therefore needed to be lightweight and easy to carry on my back around the airport.

-As well as being lightweight, the toddler-friendly activities for the plane needed to also be compact and easy enough to fit in my day bag.
+As well as being lightweight, the toddler-friendly activities for the plane needed to also be compact and easy enough to fit in my day bag and use on an airplane tray table.
 This was harder than I expected, needing small activities that could fit in easily amongst the nappies, bottles and endless wet wipes.